 We recruit and train doctors, and those from a professional background other than medicine, to enable them to acquire the knowledge, skills and experience required to be effective public health specialists.

 For more than 40 years, the Faculty of Public Health has been at the forefront of the development and transformation of the Public Health profession.
-The Oxford School of Public Health oversees all aspects of training in Public Health with Health Education England Thames Valley.
-Health Education England Thames Valley encompasses Oxfordshire, Berkshire and Buckinghamshire, including Milton Keynes.
+The Oxford School of Public Health oversees all aspects of training in Public Health with NHS England Thames Valley.
+NHS England Thames Valley encompasses Oxfordshire, Berkshire and Buckinghamshire, including Milton Keynes.
 Overall coordination and management of the programme is provided by Dr Jill Morris, Training Programme Director and Associate Head of School.

 The aim of the Oxford School of Public Health is to recruit and train doctors and those from a professional background other than medicine to enable them to acquire the knowledge, skills and experience required to be effective public health specialists.
 It aims to accommodate the evolving role of the speciality to allow a choice of career path and to cover the academic, health protection and service components of public health practice.
 The principles which underpin the maintenance of high quality Public Health Training across the Thames Valley include:

 - explicit deanery-wide standards for training are adopted and reviewed annually;

 - the training provided in all training locations is appraised periodically;